brittawi/SkiersProject/ReadMe.md

 1. Convert videos to images.
 Put videos for finetuning into a folder and create output folder for split_video_to_jpg.ipynb to split the videos into images.
 Set video_folder path to the input folder and output_frame_path to output folder in split_video_to_jpg.ipynb.

-2. Put json from cvat into a folder to load from and name as {video} + "_annotations.json" for example "DJI_0002_annotations.json".
+2. Put json from cvat into a folder to load from and the same as the video id for example "02.json".
 Set annotation_folder to the path to this folder in split_video_to_jpg.ipynb and optionally change combined_json_path for output file.

 3. Put split images and annotation file into a training folder to load from.
 From the [AlphaPose install.md](https://github.com/MVIG-SJTU/AlphaPose/blob/master/docs/INSTALL.md) the file structure is:
 ```